-The proposed Small Scale Comprehensive Plan Amendment (SSCPA) is a request by North Florida Water Systems Inc., property owner, for the consideration of a Small Scale Comprehensive Plan Amendment (SSCPA) to the City of Alachua Future Land Use Map (FLUM), to amend the FLUM of the subject property from Rural/Agriculture (County) to Agriculture on a ± 1.30 acre subject property (Tax Parcel No. 03046-004-000).
-The subject property is located at 16539 NW US Highway 441.
-No principal use or structure is located on the property, but there is one 240 ft2 storage shed on the property.
+The proposed Small Scale Comprehensive Plan Amendment (SSCPA) is a request by James and Wetona Johnson, property owners, for the consideration of a Small Scale Comprehensive Plan Amendment (SSCPA) to the City of Alachua Future Land Use Map (FLUM), to amend the FLUM of the subject property from Rural/Agriculture (County) to Moderate Density Residential on a ± 0.36 acre subject property (Tax Parcel No. 03068-000-000).
+The subject property is located at 14212 NW 167th Place.

-The subject property was annexed through Ordinance 18-13 (adopted July 23, 2018) and as a part group of annexations for which the application fee to be annexed had been waived (Resolutions 17-11 and 17-19).
+The subject property was annexed through Ordinance 18-12 (adopted July 23, 2018) and as a part group of annexations for which the application fee to be annexed had been waived (Resolutions 17-11 and 17-19).
 Through Resolution 18-03, the City Commission had also waived application fees for Comprehensive Plan Amendment and Rezoning applications for those properties annexed through the fee waiver resolution.

 The subject property presently has a Rural/Agriculture (County) FLUM Designation.
-The proposed amendment would change the FLUM Designation to Agriculture.
-The Agriculture FLUM Designation permits a density of .20 dwelling units per acre (a maximum of 1 dwelling unit for the subject property); the Rural/Agriculture (County) Land Use permits .2 dwelling units per acre (a maximum of 1 dwelling unit for the subject property).
+The proposed amendment would change the FLUM Designation to Moderate Density Residential.
+This designation is comparable to the Future Land Use Designations for other similarly sized parcels in the immediate vicinity.
+The Moderate Density FLUM Designation permits a density of 0-4 dwelling units per acre (a maximum of 1 dwelling unit for the subject property); the Rural/Agriculture (County) Land Use permits .2 dwelling units per acre (a maximum of 1 dwelling unit for the subject property).